 Let them Sit, but not too long

 You want the shrimp to absorb the flavor and the oil of the marinade, so we suggest letting raw shrimp for 30 minutes to 1 hour.

 If you let your shrimp marinate for longer than 1 hour, it will likely come out tough and chewy because the acid will begin to cook the shrimp after a while.

 Shrimp cooks extremely fast no matter how to plan to prepare it.
 If you’re making grilled shrimp or shrimp in a frying pan, you only need to cook it for around 1-3 minutes on each side depending on how big your shrimp is.

-How to know when shrimp is cooked?
 The best way to know if your shrimp is fully cooked is with a meat thermometer.
 It should reach 145ºF internally.
 If you’re going based on color and touch, it should turn pink in color and be firm to the touch.

 Shrimp internal temperature